copenlu/academic-kickstart/content/post/why-ucph/index.md

 ## Visiting the Group

 We are always open to short or longer-term visitors to the group, but do **not** provide internships for Bachelor's or Master's students.
 Funding for visits can typically not be provided, with the exception of invited speakers who give a talk at the Pioneer Centre or the [SCIENCE AI Seminar Series](https://ai.ku.dk/ai-seminar-series/).
+For visits by PhD students, postdocs or faculty members, we are happy to support applications for travel grants.